Industrial/Organizational Psychologist Career (Salary + Duties)

 Depending on where you go to school for industrial/organizational psychology, you might be able to get a nice job with a Master’s degree.
 Industrial/organizational psychologists don’t always work in positions with this exact name – they may become a “business development consultant” or a “change management professional.”
 As you finish your Master’s degree, you will probably have a better idea of what type of job interests you and whether or not you should continue with school.

-Some, but not all, I/O psychologists do stay in school and obtain a doctorate’s degree.
+Some, but not all, I/O psychologists stay in school and obtain a doctorate.
 This requires more work, but it can increase your chances of asking for a higher salary or getting jobs that fit exactly what you want to do, study, or change in the workplace.

 Salary

-Good news for anyone who wants to pursue this career – it’s one of the best-paying psychology jobs that you can get!
-Private corporations who can afford to hire someone with this speciality see the value that they bring to the table.
+Good news for anyone wanting to pursue this career - it’s one of the best-paying psychology jobs you can get!
+Private corporations who can afford to hire someone with this specialty see the value they bring.
 This means that it’s very possible to receive a six-figure salary.
-Of course, salaries will vary based on where you live, how long you’ve been working in the field, and what types of corporations or organizations you prefer to work with.
-These numbers will give you an idea of what you can expect on the lower and higher ends of the payscale.
+Of course, salaries will vary based on where you live, how long you’ve worked in the field, and what types of corporations or organizations you prefer to work with.
+These numbers will give you an idea of what you can expect on the lower and higher ends of the pay scale.

 IO Psychologist Reported Salary